 - The Engagement Viewpoint: One of the significant advantages of social media marketing is that it is a two-way engagement medium.
 This way, customers can interact with one another and with brand prospects seamlessly.
 However, traditional marketing is a one-way engagement medium.
 By engaging customers actively, social media marketing gains the edge in this regard.

-- The Spend Perspective: With social media sites promising better ROI for marketers, spends has been targeted towards this marketing rather than the traditional one.
+- The Spend Perspective: With social media sites promising better ROI for marketers, spending has been targeted towards this marketing rather than the traditional one.
 According to a report by Inbound Marketing Inc., in 2016, the annual median cost of social media marketing techniques stands at $12000.
 During the same period, the annual median spend of television commercials and newspapers stood at $50,064,000 and $2,012,000 respectively.

 - The All-important Analytics: Marketers need to know and understand the effectiveness of ads before making informed decisions.
 When it comes to traditional marketing, there aren’t accurate analytics reports that can identify how well an advertisement has performed.
-In contrast, there are innumerable analytics sites (including the free Google Analytics) to help marketers comprehensively.
+In contrast, there are innumerable analytics sites (including free Google Analytics) to help marketers comprehensively.

 While traditional marketing bore fruits before the advent of the Internet, the time is ripe for marketers to look beyond newspapers and TV commercials.
 With numerous advantages, social media marketing can be the one carrying the baton of success for years to come.